 Table 4 compares the statistics generated by the model with the other data targets.
-Overall, the model does a good job matching these additional moments.
-First, the model is able to generate an increase in the labor force participation rate of the same magnitude as the one observed in the data.21 This is done with a combination of the parameters that control the utility of home goods and the exogenous forces over time in both the price of home inputs and the gender wage gap.
-The movements of married females into and out of the labor force are also matched.
+First, the model is able to generate an increase in the labor force participation rate of the same magnitude as the one observed in the data.28 This is done with a combination of the parameters that control the utility of home goods and the exogenous forces over time in both the price of home inputs and the gender wage gap.
+The movements of married females into and out of the labor force are matched.
 The observed gender wage gap, measured only on observed wages, is also matched for both years.
 The model also generates the same fraction of expenditures on home inputs as the fraction of expenditure of household operations observed in the data.
 Finally, the fraction of expenditures that are measured as consumption commitments is also matched.

-$^{^{21}}$ Another way of looking at the labor force participation numbers is to compare weekly hours worked by married women in the model versus the data.
+28Another way of looking at the labor force participation numbers is to compare weekly hours worked by married women in the model versus the data.
 Knowles (2013) provides these data: married women worked on average 13.76 hours in 1967-1975 and 23.47 in 1997-2001.
 The model delivers 15.05 in 1970 and 25.8 in 2000.